Cerebral angiography: Complications

 The most common complication is groin haematoma which occurs in 4% of those affected.
 Neurologic complications such as transient ischemic attack in 2.5% of the cases.
 There is also the risk of stroke with permanent neurological defect in 0.1% of the cases and may lead to death in 0.06%.
 Rarely, 0.3 to 1% of the cases experience cortical blindness from 3 minutes to 12 hours after the procedure.
 It is a condition where those affected experienced loss of vision with normal pupillary light reflex, and normal extraocular muscles movement.
 The condition can sometimes be accompanied by headaches, mental state changes, and memory losses.

 Some risk factors of complications are if the subject is having subarachnoid haemorrhage, atherosclerotic cerebrovascular disease, frequent transient ischemic attacks, age more than 55 years, and poorly controlled diabetes.
 Besides, longer procedures, increased in number of catheter exchanges, and the use of larger size of catheters also increases the risk of complications.

 History

+In 1896, E. Haschek and O.T.
+Lindenthal in Vienna, Austria, reported angiography of blood vessels by taking a series of X-rays after injecting a mixture of petroleum, quicklime, and mercuric sulfide into the hand of a cadaver.

-Cerebral angiography was first described by Antonio Caetano de Abreu Freire, Portuguese physician and politician in 1927.
+Cerebral angiography was first described by Egas Moniz, a Portuguese physician and politician, in 1927.
 He performed this procedure on six patients.
 Two developed Horner's syndrome due to leaking of contrast material around the carotid artery, one developed temporary aphasia, and another died due to thromboembolism to the anterior circulation of the brain.

 Prior to the 1970s the typical technique involved a needle puncture directly into the carotid artery, as depicted in the 1973 horror film The Exorcist, which was replaced by the current method of threading a catheter from a distant artery due to common complications caused by trauma to the artery at the puncture site in the neck (particularly hematomas of the neck, with possible compromission of the airway).